ynput/ayon-documentation/website/docs/addon_applications_admin.md

 The application addon handles the logic for web actions.Currently, there are no specific settings for web actions.

-Remember, web actions are generated from your application's definitions in your production or development bundles, based on the developer mode setting.
-They also follow your application's filter settings.
+Web actions are generated from your application's definitions in your production or development bundles, depending on the developer mode setting, and they adhere to your application’s filter settings.

 ## Applications Addon Settings